CamilleM28/react-assignment/README.md

 App functionality:

 * Search the iTunes store using the search bar
-* Add and remove items from basket
+* Add items to and from basket
-* The basket displays the number of items added
+* The basket displays the item count and the total price
 * Paginated results